Quantitative Graded Semantics and Spectra of Behavioural Metrics: Expressivity Criteria

-We proceed to adapt expressivity criteria appearing in previous work on two-valued settings~\cite{DBLP:conf/concur/DorschMS19,DBLP:conf/lics/FordMS21} to the quantitative setting, which poses quite specific challenges.
-Explicitly, we employ the following notion of expressiveness. \begin{defn} We say that $\mathcal{L}$ is \emph{expressive} (for $(\mathbb{M},\alpha)$) if $d^{\alpha} = d^{\mathcal{L}}$ on all $G$-coalgebras. \end{defn} Equivalently, $\mathcal{L}$ is expressive if for every $G$-coalgebra~$(X,\gamma)$, the cone of all evaluation maps~$\sem{\phi}_\gamma$ is initial (cf.\ Section~\ref{sec:prelims}) on~$(X,d^\alpha)$. \begin{remark} In the branching-time case, a stronger notion of expressiveness, roughly phrased as \emph{density} of the set of depth-$n$ formulae in the set of non-expansive properties at depth~$n$, follows from expressiveness under certain additional conditions~\cite{DBLP:conf/csl/Forster0HNSW23, DBLP:conf/concur/WildS20, DBLP:conf/fossacs/WildS21, DBLP:conf/lics/WildSP018,DBLP:conf/concur/KonigM18}, using lattice-theoretic variants of the Stone-Weierstraß theorem.
-We show in the appendix that the analogue of the Stone-Weierstraß theorem in general fails for coarser semantics.
-Also, for semantics coarser than branching time, expressiveness in the sense of Definition~\ref{def:expressive} can often be established using more economic sets of propositional operators (e.g.\ no propositional operators at all), for which density will clearly fail. \end{remark} \begin{defn} An \emph{initiality invariant} is a property~$\Phi$ of sets $A \subseteq \MET(X, \Omega)$ of nonexpansive functions (such sets are a special form of cones) such that~(i) every cone satisfying~$\Phi$ is initial, and~(ii)~$\Phi$ is upwards closed w.r.t.\ subset inclusion.
-A graded logic~$\mathcal{L}$ consisting of $\Theta$, $\mathcal{O}$, $\Lambda$ is \emph{$\Phi$-type depth-0 separating} if the family of maps $\{\llbracket c \rrbracket \mid c \in \Theta\}$ has property~$\Phi$.
-Moreover,~$\mathcal{L}$ is \emph{$\Phi$-type depth-1 separating} if, whenever $A$ is a canonical $M_1$-algebra of the form $M_n1$ (Proposition~\ref{canonical}) and~$\mathfrak{A}$ is a set of $M_0$-homomorphisms $A_0 \rightarrow \Omega$ that has property~$\Phi$ and is closed under the propositional operators in~$\mathcal{O}$, then the set
+\begin{remark} In the branching-time case, a stronger notion of expressivity, roughly phrased as \emph{density} of the set of depth-$n$ formulae in the set of nonexpansive properties at depth~$n$, follows from expressivity under certain additional conditions~\cite{DBLP:conf/csl/Forster0HNSW23,DBLP:conf/concur/WildS20,DBLP:conf/fossacs/WildS21,DBLP:conf/lics/WildSP018,DBLP:conf/concur/KonigM18}, using lattice-theoretic variants of the Stone-Weierstraß theorem.
+The analogue of the Stone-Weierstraß theorem in general fails for coarser semantics.
+Also, for semantics coarser than branching time, expressivity in the sense of \autoref{def:inv-expr} can often be established using more economic sets of propositional operators (e.g.\ no propositional operators at all), for which density will clearly fail. \end{remark} Our expressivity result is based on propagating initiality through an induction on depth.
+Unlike in the Eilenberg-Moore case~\cite{DBLP:journals/corr/abs-2307-14826}, this requires, in many examples, to strengthen the inductive invariant; we treat this systematically as follows: \begin{defn} An \emph{initiality invariant} is a property~$\Phi$ of sets $\mathfrak{A} \subseteq \MET(X, \Omega)$ of nonexpansive functions such that~(i) every family of maps satisfying~$\Phi$ is initial, and~(ii)~$\Phi$ is upwards closed w.r.t.\ subset inclusion. \end{defn} \begin{example} \begin{enumerate}[wide] \item Initiality itself is an initiality invariant.
+If~$\Phi$ is initiality, then we say `initial-type' for `$\Phi$-type'. \item We say that $\mathfrak{A}\subseteq\MET(X,\Omega)$ is \emph{normed isometric} if whenever $d(x,y)>\epsilon$ for $x,y \in X$ and $\epsilon>0$, then there is some $f \in \mathfrak A$ such that $|f(x)-f(y)|> \epsilon$ and $f(x)\vee f(y)=1$.
+Normed isometry is an initiality invariant. \end{enumerate} \end{example} Our expressivity criterion then takes the following shape: \begin{defn} Let~$\Phi$ be an initiality invariant.
+A graded logic~$\mathcal{L}=(\Theta, \mathcal{O}, \Lambda)$ with truth value object $(\Omega,o)$ is \emph{$\Phi$-type depth-0 separating} if the family of maps $\{o \cdot M_0\hat{c} \colon M_0 1 \to \Omega \mid c \in \Theta\}$ has property~$\Phi$.
+Moreover,~$\mathcal{L}$ is \emph{$\Phi$-type depth-1 separating} if whenever~$A$ is a canonical $M_1$-algebra of the form $M_n1$ (\autoref{canonical}) and~$\mathfrak{A}$ is a set of $M_0$-homomorphisms $A_0 \rightarrow \Omega$ that has property~$\Phi$ and is closed under the propositional operators in~$\mathcal{O}$, then the set